Australian heavy metal: 2005–present

 In spite of such successes, Australian heavy metal continues to remain a fringe underground culture still widely ignored by the mainstream industry and media.
 When it was announced in mid-2006 that the annual Metal for the Brain festival would be no more after a final event on 4 November, no regular news service outside of Canberra carried word of it, even though it had often attracted up to 3000 people and had been running as long as the Big Day Out.
 In an interview with Australian metal webzine HailMetal.com, festival director Adam Agius suggested the festival would return in 2008; this now seems unlikely.

 On 7 November 2009, the Australian Metal Awards were held in Sydney.
 The event was billed as part concert and part awards show featuring Sadistik Exekution's first performance in ten years, along with a host of other leading Australian metal bands.
 Psycroptic (6 awards) and Chaos Divine (5 awards including 'Band of the Year') dominated proceedings.
 This was the third such attempt at an awards event for the local metal scene.
 Previously, one such awards night had been tied to Metal for the Brain in 2005 and there was an even earlier attempt hosted in Melbourne during the mid-1990s.

-Australian heavy metal music has established itself as a healthy if overlooked part of the wider Australian music industry, and many of the bands involved in it continue to be signed to foreign labels and build international fanbases.
+Australian heavy metal music has established itself as an important part of the wider Australian music industry, and many of the bands involved in it continue to be signed to foreign labels and build international fanbases.

 In August 2014, a long-awaited documentary series examining the history of Australian heavy metal is being released called Metal Down Under.
 Funded through various crowdfunding campaigns, this 165-minute film covers bands such as Nothing Sacred, Renegade, Hobbs Angel of Death, Mortal Sin, Allegiance, Alchemist, Damaged, Manticore, Mortification, Sadistik Exekution, Segressions, Frankenbok, Dreadnaught, Psycroptic, Ne Obliviscaris, King Parrot and more.

 Australian progressive metal band Ne Obliviscaris have become notable for their use of Patreon crowdfunding, which has enabled them to tour extensively.

-In the 2020s, 80s-era bands such as the Bengal Tigers and Nothing Sacred have enjoyed a resurgence, with the former touring Europe for the first time in 2024 and releasing Cry Havoc, their first full-length album in 27 years, in August 2025.
+In the 2020s, 1980s-era bands such as the Bengal Tigers and Nothing Sacred have enjoyed a resurgence, with the former touring Europe for the first time in 2024 and releasing Cry Havoc, their first full-length album in 27 years, in August 2025.
 Nothing Sacred, meanwhile, remained busy throughout the pandemic, releasing No Gods, their first full-length album in 33 years, and touring Europe in 2024.